m-jonn/aws-catalog-update-product-action/README.md

 # Update Provisioned Products in AWS Service Catalog using Github Actions

-This Github Action is designed to automate parameter updates of Provisioned Products in AWS Service Catalog.
+This Github Action is designed to automate parameter updates of Provisioned Products in AWS Service Catalog using GitOps for End Users.
 It reads provisioning parameters from a "aws-provisioned-parameters.json" file committed to the Github Repository.

 ## Use Case

 The project was designed to provide Self-Service Layer for End Users of Provisioned Products in AWS Service Catalog.
-End Users should be able to adjust the parameters of their Provisioned Product without access to AWS Console.
+End Users without access to AWS Console are still able to update their Provisioned Product using Github Projects and Github Workflows:
-Instead End Users use Github Workflows to update parameters of their Provisioned Product:

 ![](docs/use-case.png)